regisb/slack-cli/README.rst

     $ slack-cli -d general "Hello everyone!"

 You will be asked to provide a Slack API token.
-It's easy, just get one from the `API token generator <https://api.slack.com/custom-integrations/legacy-tokens>`_.
+It's easy, just refer to the `docs here <docs/SLACK_APP.md>`_.

 Usage
 =====